Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Introduction

 In this paper we analyze results from the high-resolution \Rom{} cosmological simulation to understand how BHs in dwarf galaxies grow and interact with their environments.
-We explore the growth mechanisms and evolutionary history of BHs, the connection between BH growth and host galaxy growth, and the possibility of BH feedback in \Rom{} dwarf galaxies. \Rom{} is well-suited for this analysis since it is currently the only cosmological simulation capable of forming BHs in low-mass galaxies at high enough resolution to accurately track their dynamics and growth.
-While most simulations set a halo mass threshold for BH formation, \Rom{} does not have a priori assumption of the BH occupation fraction.
+We explore the growth mechanisms and evolutionary history of BHs, the connection between BH growth and host galaxy growth, and the possibility of significant BH feedback in \Rom{} dwarf galaxies. \Rom{} is well-suited for this analysis since it is currently the only cosmological simulation capable of forming BHs in low-mass galaxies at high enough resolution and with sufficiently detailed physical prescriptions to accurately track their dynamics and growth (see \S\ref{subsec:black-hole-dynamics} for details).
+To model the evolution of BHs, simulations must be able to accurately account for dynamical friction, which requires dark matter and stars at higher mass resolution than BHs to realistically model BH dynamics \citep{Tremmel2015}.
+Hence the BH seed mass in \Rom{} is closely tied to the simulation resolution. \Rom{} achieves BHs that are $\sim 3$ times more massive than dark matter particles, while also being one of the highest resolution simulation volumes to date.
+Additionally, while most simulations set a halo mass threshold for BH formation, \Rom{} does not have a priori assumption of the BH occupation fraction.
 Our analysis also gives insight into how the BH physics and sub-grid recipes within \Rom{} affect BH growth in dwarf galaxies.

 In Section~\ref{sec:simulation} we describe the physics of the \Rom{} cosmological simulation.
 In Section~\ref{sec:results} we explore the connection between BH growth and properties of the host dwarf galaxy.
 In particular, we explore how dwarf galaxies can form significantly overmassive and undermassive BHs, and how such BHs may drive evolutionary differences between their hosts.
 We discuss the consequences of scatter in the $M\textsubscript{BH}-M\textsubscript{star}$ relation as well as the impact of BHs on star and gas properties in dwarf galaxies.